Icewav3/godot-factory-game/README.md

 # TODO

+1. Shaders
+   1. Metallic resource shine
+   2. geothermal magma rock glow
+   2. magma shader
+   2. is it possible to make the shader show wave foam when near non ocean tiles?
+   2. desert dust shader?
+   3. resource highlight shader
+	  1. basic implementation -- DONE
+	  2. Ensure it disables once a tile is built on, re-enable if building is destroyed
+	  3. could improve to be more of a shine/glint
-1. Finish Resource Sprites
+2. Finish Resource Sprites
+   1. silicon -- DONE
+   2. coal
+   3. electricity
+3. Audio
+   1. Implement sounds for each building
+   2. Ui click noises
+   3. player ship sfx
+4. clear tutorialization
+5. levels
+   1. level win condition
+   2. more levels
-2. Handle Transport logic -- Kinda done?
+6. Handle Transport logic -- Kinda done?
-3. Launcher buildable -- DONE
+7. Launcher buildable -- DONE
-4.
+8.

 # DONE